handav/class_ten_workshop/README.md

 "We can use --primer_melody to specify a priming melody using a string representation of a Python list.
 The values in the list should be ints that follow the melodies_lib.Melody format (-2 = no event, -1 = note-off event, values 0 through 127 = note-on event for that MIDI pitch).
 For example --primer_melody="[60, -2, 60, -2, 67, -2, 67, -2]" would prime the model with the first four notes of Twinkle Twinkle Little Star.
 Instead of using --primer_melody, we can use --primer_midi to prime our model with a melody stored in a MIDI file.
 For example, --primer_midi=<absolute path to magenta/models/shared/primer.mid> will prime the model with the melody in that MIDI file.
 If neither --primer_melody nor --primer_midi are specified, a random note from the model's note range will be chosen as the first note, then the remaining notes will be generated by the model.
 In the example below we prime the melody with --primer_melody="[60]", a single note-on event for the note C4."

-### Colab Notebooks
+## Colab Notebooks

 Make sure you are using the GPU (go to Edit -> Notebook Settings to change this).
-Colab offers up to 12 hours of free GPU computation.
+For the record, Colab has limits on both GPU time and storage, so they are better for quick interaction than long-term training (at the moment).

 First, let's check out the basic Colab intro: [https://colab.research.google.com/notebooks/welcome.ipynb](https://colab.research.google.com/notebooks/welcome.ipynb)

-### Generating from pre-trained model: MusicVAE (with Colab notebook)
+## Generating from pre-trained model: MusicVAE (with Colab notebook)
 ##### What MusicVAE is doing: allows you to generate melodies by interpolating between two MIDIs.

 Copy the [MusicVAE Colab notebook](https://colab.research.google.com/notebooks/magenta/music_vae/music_vae.ipynb) to your drive with the 'Copy to Drive' button.